ella-t1/Final_Vacation_Project/README.md

 ## Author

-Created as a final project for the full-stack bootcamp.
+Created by Ella Tubaly as a final project.